 - Fridge capacity is a spacious 2.13 cu. ft. and the freezer holds 0.75 cu. ft. for a total of 2.9 cu. ft.

 - The refrigerator is auto-defrost and the freezer is manual defrost

 - The whole unit measures a compact 44.13H x 18.62W x 20.12D inches and weighs in at 84 lbs.

 If you’re considering buying before your student heads off to college, double-check with the college about your plans.
-You can purchase a MicroFridge with FREE shipping at CompactAppliance.com for $599.
-That’s the best pricing we can find online for this dorm-ready appliance.
+You can purchase a MicroFridge with FREE shipping at CompactAppliance.com.

 Looking for a compact microwave to take to college with you?
 Please read our article Mini Microwave: Top 5 Back-To-College Microwaves.
 Want to send your student off to college with some great recipes for their new microwave?
 Be sure and take a look at the book The College Students Microwave Cookbook.